rsdoiel/mkpwd/FORK-INFO.md

     git push origin master
 ```

-I fixing the version number in mkpwd.c to reflect the version in the
-comments commited and pushed to my master.

 ## Additional changes

 Since I am targetting Mac OS X and it nolonger has a **libcrypt**